lexivanx/rt-data-processing/README.md

 - **Azure Key Vault**: Used to manage and access secrets and keys securely.
 - **Maven**: Used to manage the Java dependencies in the data processor service.
 - **Jenkins**: Used for CI/CD
+- **Apache Kafka**: Used for data streaming and building real-time data processing pipelines.
+- **Apache Flink**: Used as the stream processing framework for data processing and analysis.

 ## License